-Sampling is performed behind the paving machine and in front of the breakdown roller.
-For safety, the roller must remain at least 3 m (10 ft.) behind the sampling operation until the sample has been obtained and the hole filled with loose asphalt mixture.
+Sampling is performed behind the Paver, in front of the breakdown roller.
+For safety, the breakdown roller must remain at least 3 m (10 ft.) behind the sampling operation until the sample has been obtained and the hole filled with loose asphalt mixture.